ge-ne/ctan-o-mat/README.md

 ## CONFIGURATION

-The default configuration is read from a file with the same name as the current directory an the extension `.cfg`.
+The default configuration is read from a file with the same name as the current directory an the extension `.pkg`.
 This file name can be overwritten on the command line.

 The configuration depends on the features supported by the CTAN server.